dsamin/catch-game/README.md

 - GitHub Pages 🌍

 ## 📜 License
-This game is developed for Jaden Rio and is free to use! 😊
+This game is developed for Aadira and is free to use! 🎀